willsower/ThingsILearned/README.md

 After creating the environment, if you want to add installed libraries to the `requirements.txt` file run the following command
 - `python3 -m pip freeze > requirements.txt`

+To download all items in your requirements.txt file run the following command
+- `pip install -r requirements.txt`

 ### March 31, 2021

 To create a Next.JS project write this command in your terminal `npx create-next-app nextjs-blog --use-npm --example "https://github.com/vercel/next-learn-starter/tree/master/learn-starter"` for a basic layout.
 You need to have `node.js` installed